 Trained first aiders are appointed and trained as required.
-The number of trained first aiders will be maintained at a level which the risk assessment determines but WDH will strive to ensure at least one person who holds a recognised first aid certificate will be provided at each office.
-The names will be prominently displayed in a number of areas around the office.
+The number of trained first aiders will be maintained at a level which the risk assessment determines but Vico Homes will strive to ensure at least one person who holds a recognised first aid certificate will be provided at each office.
+Information on current first aiders on site can be obtained from reception - Merefield House.
 Signs will be displayed at suitable points and on the health and safety notice board that details:

-- name, location and phone number of first aiders; and - name, location and phone number of doctor (if applicable).
+• telephone number of reception; and name, location and phone number of doctor (if applicable).